andrei-1111/lod_api_docs/notification_subscriptions.rst

 Notification Subscriptions support different methods for how notifications will be sent.
 The desired method is determined by what is supplied in the :code:`<Endpoint>` element.
 We currently support POST and Email based notifications.
-Not all triggers will support every method, however.
+Not all events will support every method, however.

 POST Notification Example
 =========================

-If the endpoint of the subscription begins with :code:`http://` or :code:`https://`, a POST request will be sent to the supplied endpoint when the trigger occurs.
+If the endpoint of the subscription begins with :code:`http://` or :code:`https://`, a POST request will be sent to the supplied endpoint when the event occurs.

 ::